Fremont Sounds Like…

 Chinese History Project

-Since before 1797, the year that Mission San José was established, our area has attracted immigrants from all over the world.
-Records of Chinese immigrants show up in many of our local archives, at least as early as the 1860s.
-Stories of the early Chinese immigrants are held in our museums, in our archives, and in the personal collections of local families.
+For hundreds of years, our area has attracted immigrants from all over the world.
+Records of Chinese immigrants show up in our local archives at least as early as the 1860s.
+Stories of the early Chinese immigrants are held in many museums, in archives, and in the personal collections of local families.

 Our Heritage Oral History Project